christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 #Web Standards

 Web Standards come from an organization called the [W3C](http://www.w3.org/) (World Wide Web Consortium) and specify how various Web technologies like HTML, CSS, and JavaScript should work.
-It's the job of the people who make Web browsers and websites to adhere to these standards.
+Two groups of people need to know about and adhere to these standards:

-The goal of this textpage is to provide some insight into what Web Standards are and why we need them.
-The intended audience for this textpage is people new to learning about the Internet and the World Wide Web.
+* Web developers: people who make websites
+* Browser vendors: people who make Web browsers--Google (Chrome), Mozilla (Firefox), Apple (Safari), and Microsoft (Internet Explorer)

+If browser vendors don't adhere to the standards, Web developers don't have any assurance that the websites they make will work as intended on all browsers.
+If Web developers don't adhere to the standards, their websites are likely to behave with unexpected results in some or all browsers.

 ###Who Controls the Web?
 When talking about Web Standards, it's good start by thinking about the question of who controls the Web.
 The answer, surprisingly or not, is that nobody really controls the World Wide Web or even the underlying Internet.
 The protocols and standards on which the Internet and World Wide Web are built--IP, TCP, HTTP, HTML, etc.--are entirely open and free for anyone to use.